hexablock/phi/README.md

 ### Development

+#### Ports
+The following ports are used depending on the port configuration:

+- Membership changes and fault-tolerance
+- Lookups and Data access
+- Write Ahead Log

-- When using debug mode a significant performance degrade may be seen.
+**Note**: When using debug mode a significant performance degrade may be seen.

 ### Known Issues